Dragosne/Portfolio/TA-Projects/TA-BDD-project/readme.md

 ## Description

-The "BDD-tmta19" project is an automation testing suite written in Python using Selenium WebDriver and `behave`.
+The BDD project is an automation testing suite written in Python using Selenium WebDriver and `behave`.
 This BDD (Behavior-Driven Development) framework is used for automated testing of various modules/features or functionalities of the web application.

 ### Application Under Test